Conference | Leadership in Progress: Science meets Practice

 The increasing complexity of issues and challenges we are facing in the public domain is raising a call for a better understanding and development of the role of leadership.
 As policies, structures, systems and laws alone are not the answer, we require knowledge and learning about public and political leadership that is much more in depth and meets the demands that actors and institutes are confronted with in real life.
 Closer collaboration between different disciplines and professions both in academia and practice together will advance our understanding and the development of public and political leadership.

-The Leiden Leadership Centre is proud to invite practitioners and students to meet and share knowledge and insights with members of the international academic community on public and political leadership.
-After the welcome by dr. Ben Kuipers (director of Leiden Leadership Centre), the conference will start with a keynote speech by Prof. John Antonakis, a worldwide renown expert in the area of charismatic leadership.
+The Leiden Leadership Centre invites practitioners and students to meet online and share knowledge and insights with members of the international academic community on public and political leadership.
+After the welcome by dr. Ben Kuipers and Prof. Sandra Groeneveld, the conference will start with a keynote speech by Prof. John Antonakis, a worldwide renown expert in the area of charismatic leadership.
 Subsequently, academics, practitioners and students take part in seminars and workshops about a variety of leadership topics and a closing panel debate.
-We will end this interactive conference with informal drinks and bites.

 John Antonakis will give the keynote speech with the title: 'Charisma: What is it and does it matter?'